DanielShamsoddini/ALifeFinalProject/README.md

 Code from Professor Bongard's pyrosim, at the link https://github.com/jbongard/pyrosim, was also used

-Credit to Raed Mughaus on StackExchange for helping to write the confidence interval grapher code, https://stackoverflow.com/a/70949996
+Credit to Raed Mughaus on StackExchange for helping to write the mathplotlib confidence interval grapher code, https://stackoverflow.com/a/70949996

-Scientific Method:
+### Scientific Method:
     Hypothesis: Having synapses be able to evolve alongside bodies improves locomotion distance for my parallel hill climber, with multiple synaptic pairings between motors and sensors further improving locomotion distance

     To test this I ran 500 Generations of 10 robots per population, with 5 different random seeds, for each of these 4 scenarios